 “Hi, Marco.” says the young man at the door.

 Saleem Haddad says the inspiration for the Marco character was a homeless refugee he met on the streets of London.
 In preparation for filming, he rehearsed the actors for several days, observing their dynamic and allowing them input about who the characters were and how they might behave.
-Millions of views later and to much critical acclaim, the story, now several years old, is still deeply important in light of crisis that continue to drive people from their homes and unexpectedly in the arms of strangers.
+Millions of views later and to much critical acclaim, the story, now several years old, is still deeply important in light of crisis that continues to drive people from their homes and unexpectedly in the arms of strangers.

 MarcoWritten & directed by Saleem HaddadProduced by Jack CaseyCinematography by Deepa KeshvalaOmar played by Zed JosefMarco/Ahmed played by Marwan Kaabour